A1

 German Articles (der, die, das & ein, eine)

-In German, like in English, articles are integral to the language.
-However, German articles play an even more pivotal role,…
+In German, as in English, articles are an essential part of the language.
+However, German articles serve an even more…

 Read More » -